 Not only does it centralize similar content, but viewers also get neat and sequential guidance.

-Here’s what a demo showcase looks like 👇🏼
+Here’s an example of Strava demo showcase 👇🏼

 2. Supademo helps you convert any video into an interactive walkthrough